 Drizzle the vegetables with a little olive oil and sprinkle with salt.
 Roast at 400 ℉ for 20-30 mins, turning half way through, or until bacon and vegetables are cooked.

 For this recipe I'm using brown lentils.
 They are the most versatile of all the lentils therefore I always have some in my cupboard.
 All lentils are high in protein, fiber, and many other vitamins and minerals but different varieties are better for certain dishes.
 Red and yellow, for example, will break down during cooking so are preferred for things like soups and curries where they also act as a thickening agent.
 Whereas brown, green and black hold their shape after cooking so are best in a salad or as a warm side dish.
 Lentils should be rinsed but don't need to be soaked which makes them quick and easy to prepare.

 How do I cook brown lentils?

 To add even more flavour to this delicious salad I add some aromatics to the lentils while cooking.
 You can cook them in straight up water if you like but with the extra ingredients you flavour the lentils themselves while they cook.
 Half an onion (any type), some garlic, and bay leaves will suffice.
 Then I go the extra mile and cook them in chicken stock instead of water because I always have some on hand.
-If you'd like to make your own here's my recipe.
 You can also use vegetable stock or just plain water.
 Place everything in a pot, bring to a boil, then turn heat down to a gentle simmer.
 Let simmer for 15-20 mins or until al dente.